3 Ways to Prevent Darkening Beer When Brewing with Extract

 2. Do a Partial Mash or Steep using DME

-Dry malt extract undergoes similar processes to liquid malt extract, however even more water is removed, allowing it to stay fresher and store longer.
+Dry malt extract undergoes similar processes to liquid malt extract, however, even more water is removed, allowing it to stay fresher and store longer.
 Brewing with dry malt extract also provides a lighter finished beer than brewing with liquid malt extract.
-Many brewers choose to start with a very light-colored dry malt extract then mash or steep specialty grains until the proper color is achieved.
+Many brewers choose to use DME to steep their grains in or do hop boils before adding their LME.
+This helps keep the color lighter.
+Boiling with LME will cause your beer to be dark, DME does not.

 3. Be Sure Your Extract is Fresh